|

 the highest norm of his value to society, is attained in the richest

-who most surely find his niche in life, and fills his days with
+who most surely finds his niche in life, and fills his days

 For Alfred Blacock, M.D, developer of "blue-baby"